Sauron U-Net: Simple automated redundancy elimination in medical image segmentation via filter pruning: Results

-\paragraph{Datasets} We employed three 3D medical image segmentation datasets: Rats, ACDC, and KiTS. \textit{Rats} comprised 160 3D T2-weighted magnetic resonance images of rat brains with lesions \cite{valverde2020ratlesnetv2}, and the segmentation task was separating lesion from non-lesion voxels.
-We divided Rats dataset into 0.8:0.2 train-test splits, and the training set was further divided into a 0.9:0.1 train-validation split, resulting in 115, 13, and 32 images for training, validation, and test, respectively. \textit{ACDC} included the Automated Cardiac Diagnosis Challenge 2017 training set \cite{bernard2018deep} (CC BY-NC-SA 4.0), comprised by 200 3D magnetic resonance images of 100 individuals.
+We employed four 3D medical image segmentation datasets: Rats, ACDC, ATLAS, and KiTS. \textit{Rats} comprised 160 3D T2w MRIs of rat brains with lesions \citep{valverde2020ratlesnetv2}, and the segmentation task was separating lesion from non-lesion voxels.
+We divided Rats dataset into 0.8:0.2 train-test splits, and the training set was further divided into a 0.9:0.1 train-validation split, resulting in 115, 13, and 32 images for training, validation, and test, respectively. \textit{ACDC} included the Automated Cardiac Diagnosis Challenge 2017 training set \citep{bernard2018deep}, comprised by 200 3D MRIs of 100 individuals.
 The segmentation classes were background, right ventricle (RV), myocardium (M), and left ventricle (LV).
 We divided ACDC dataset similarly to Rats dataset, resulting in 144, 16, and 40 images for training, validation, and test, respectively.
-We only utilized ACDC's competition training set due to the limitation to only four submissions to the online platform of ACDC challenge.
-Finally, \textit{KiTS} was composed by 210 3D images from Kidney Tumor Challenge 2019 training set, segmented into background, kidney and kidney tumor \cite{heller2019kits19} (MIT).
+We only utilized ACDC's competition training set due to the limitation to only four submissions to the online platform of ACDC challenge. \textit{ATLAS} dataset included the 655 3D T1w MRIs of ATLAS R2.0 challenge training set \citep{liew2022large} with manually annotated brain lesions.
+We only considered the training set due to current limitations in the challenge submission platform, and, we divided ATLAS dataset similarly to Rats and ACDC datasets, resulting in 471, 53, 131 images for training, validation, and test.
+Finally, \textit{KiTS} was composed by 210 3D CT images from Kidney Tumor Challenge 2019 training set, segmented into background, kidney and kidney tumor \citep{heller2019kits19}.
 KiTS training set was divided into a 0.9:0.1 train-validation split, resulting in 183 and 21 images for training and validation.
 We report the results on the KiTS's competition test set (90 3D images).
 All 3D images were standardized to zero mean and unit variance.
 The train-validation-test divisions and computation of the evaluation criteria was at the subject level, ensuring that the data from a single subject was completely in the train set or in the test set, never dividing subject's data between train and test sets.
-See Appendix C for preprocessing details.

-\paragraph{Model and optimization} Sauron and the compared filter pruning methods optimized nnUNet \cite{isensee2021nnu} via deep supervision \cite{lee2015deeply} with Adam \cite{kingma2014adam} starting with a learning rate of $10^{-3}$, polynomial learning rate decay, and weight decay of $10^{-5}$.
-During training, images were augmented with TorchIO \cite{perez-garcia_torchio_2021} (see Appendix C). nnUNet is a self-configurable U-Net and the dataset optimized nnUNet architectures slightly differed on the number of filters, encoder-decoder levels, normalization layer, batch size, and number of epochs (see Appendix C).